Fulbright Future Scholarships (funded by The Kinghorn Foundation)

-Thanks to generous support from The Kinghorn Foundation, Fulbright Future Scholarships will fund projects that seek to have a positive impact on the health, livelihoods and prosperity of Australians.
-We’re looking to fully support projects that seek to advance cutting-edge applied science, support the development of new or existing medical treatments or devices, kick start innovative business collaborations that foster the creation of new jobs, and further the development of impact-driven emergent technologies.
+Thanks to generous support from The Kinghorn Foundation, the Fulbright Future Scholarships fund projects that seek to have a positive impact on the health, livelihoods and prosperity of Australians.
+We’re looking to fully support projects that seek to advance cutting-edge applied science, support the development of new or existing medical treatments or devices, kick start innovative business collaborations that foster the creation of new jobs or further the development of impact-driven emergent technologies.

 Who can apply?

-Fulbright Future Scholarships are open to applications for Australian candidates who satisfy the following criteria.
+Fulbright Future Scholarships are open to Australian postgraduate students, PhD researchers, academics and professionals who satisfy the following criteria.

-- must aim to create, contribute to, or otherwise enhance Australian-American bilateral research collaborations
+- Should aim to create, contribute to, or otherwise enhance Australian-American bilateral research collaborations

-- Must include an additional statement separate from their project statement (maximum of one page) that outlines the impact of their proposed program on the lives, health, livelihoods or prosperity of Australians
+- Must include an additional statement separate from their project statement (maximum of one page) that outlines the potential impact of their proposed program on the lives, health, livelihoods or prosperity of Australians

-- All applicants are required to include a letter of invitation from their proposed institution with their application (except Postgraduate students seeking to complete a U.S. master’s program)
+- All applicants are required to include a letter of invitation from their proposed (maximum one) institution with their application (except postgraduate students seeking to complete a U.S. degree)

-Postgraduate applicants should download the attachment for additional information.
+Postgraduate applicants should additionally download the POSTGRADUATE INFORMATION ATTACHMENT for postgraduate-specific information.

 What is considered ‘Impact’?

-To qualify for the Future Scholarships program, applicants should highlight the potential impact of their proposed research in the application ‘Project Statement’ section.
+To qualify for the Future Scholarships program, applicants should highlight the potential impact of their proposed research/ study in their additional statement separate from their project statement.
 ‘Impact’ may be defined as;

 - Significant advancement of new technologies, techniques, or other novel research with potential for practical outcomes